 The highest unmet needs reported by caregivers were psychological issues and direct patient care which they attributed to anxiety, decreased quality of life and complicated grief.
-Continuity of care with trusted and skilled clinicians is required to develop coping strategies and validate caregiver responses following the death of a loved one; however, many reported difficulties accessing bereavement and grief support in their location.4

-A small number of patients provided responses, although peri-urban patients were generally more appreciative of care received than family caregivers.
+Continuity of care with trusted and skilled clinicians is required to develop coping strategies and validate caregiver responses following the death of a loved one; however, many reported difficulties accessing bereavement and grief support in their location.4 were generally more appreciative of care received than family caregivers.
 Distance and time involved in travelling to receive care and attend appointments was voiced by many as an influencing factor in decisions regarding treatment, care, place of death and the need to relocate to access services.